google/visualblocks/CONTRIBUTING.md

 # How to contribute

-This project currently does not accept contributions.
+This project currently does not accept contributions, except for the `pipelines` directory which holds community-contributed pipelines of Visual Blocks.
+Please refer to `pipelines/README.md` for instructions.
 We are also always happy to get your feedback via issues!

 ## Sign our Contributor License Agreement